This magnet combines a superconducting magnet of 11.5 tesla with a resistive magnet of 33.5 tesla.

-It is in wide demand among scientists across the globe.
-Although we operate several world-record magnets, this is the only one featured in the Guinness Book of World Records.
+In wide demand among scientists across the globe, this magnet has been featured in the Guinness Book of World Records.

 |Bore size||32 mm (~1.25 inches)|